A map of the village can be found here.(PDF, 465KB)

 On 15 June 1855, the Bulgandra (or Walbundrie Reefs) gold field was proclaimed, eight miles from Piney Range, making Bulgandra the larger village.
 Miners lived in tents and shacks and membership of the Working man’s Club rose to 250 and a Social Club with 190 members came into existence, which catered for miners and shearers from the outlying stations.
 (Bulgandra quietly declined along with the expectations of the gold miners.)

 Walbundrie Public School commenced classes in January 1878, with the old schoolhouse erected in June 1879 at a cost of £446 with enrolments of up to 60 students along with a teacher’s residence.
-The building is a reminder of the town’s prosperity around the late 1800’s and is located on land at Walbundrie Showgrounds.
+The building is a reminder of the town’s prosperity around the late 1800’s and was located on land at Walbundrie Showgrounds.
 The School was relocated in October 1923 to its existing site.

 Students recall that between 1900 – 1910 there were visits from a school doctor.
 “A door was used as an operating table and tonsils were removed, if a note from a parent had mentioned tonsillitis.
 Recovery was on the porch or on the wood-heap.
 One of the locals acted as an ambulance, transporting the children home in his spring cart.”